Sample · Decode

 • Your genome overview — genes analyzed, variants found

-• Export or delete your data anytime
+• Delete your data anytime (export via support)

 • Which pain medications are affected